In our previous study, the descendants or Children of Abraham refused to accept Jesus as the Messiah and attempted to stone Him to death.

-And Jesus continuing to speak in verse 39,
+Jesus continues to speak

 VERSE 39: "Jesus said, "For judgment I came into this world, that those who do not see may see, and those who see may become blind."

-The non-seeing and seeing, seeing and becoming blind are among the characteristics of this Gospel of John's.
-The blind man had received both spiritual and physical sight.
-Yet, the Pharisees possessed natural sight and thought they possessed spiritual sight, but their reaction to Jesus showed they were actually blind, spiritually blind.
+both spiritual and physical sight.
+The Pharisees possessed natural eyesight, and thought they had spiritual sight, but their actions show they were spiritually blind.